gardener/documentation/website/documentation/getting-started/observability/components.md

 {{% /alert %}}

 {{% alert color="info"  title="Note" %}}
 Gardener only provides a monitoring stack if the cluster is not of `purpose: testing`.
-See [here](https://gardener.cloud/docs/gardener/shoot_purposes/) more info on shoot purpose.
+For more information, see [Shoot Cluster Purpose](https://gardener.cloud/docs/gardener/shoot_purposes/).
 {{% /alert %}}

 ### Logging into Plutono